Jannatul18Mim/Academic/6th semester/Operating_system/Mahabub_sir_lab/some_basic.md

 The ./ literally means "look in this current directory"

+apt -> three main parts of the process: the Manager (APT), the Catalog, and the Warehouse (Repositories).

+APT is the logic that connects your terminal to the warehouse using the catalog.

+---

 ### C++ Development Cheat Sheet (Kali Linux)

 | Action | Command | Description |